-- Connect power to Input(s) located on side of Main Control Panel.
-(See Illustration A) On double input units, both inputs must be supplied with power from two separate sources for unit to work properly.
-The 15 amp plug must be plugged into one circuit and the 30 amp plug plugged into a separate circuit.
-See instructions below. - a.
-For 120volt, 60hz. models, the extension power cords should have an input wire gauge size of #12-3 for the 15 amp and #10-3 for the 30 amp.
-The extension power cords should not exceed 50' in length.
-(See Voltage Drop Chart) - b.
-For 240volt, 60hz. models, the extension power cord should have an input wire gauge size of #10-4 and not exceed 50' in length.
-(See Voltage Drop Chart) - c.
-For 230volt, 50hz. models, the extension power cords should have an input wire gauge size of #12-3 for both 16 amp inputs and not exceed 50' in length.
-(See Voltage Drop Chart)
+Connect power to Input(s) located on the side of the Main Control Panel (see Illustration B).
+On double input units, both inputs must be supplied with power from two separate sources/circuits for unit to work properly.
+The 15 amp plugs must be plugged into separate circuits.
+This is a 120volt, 60hz machine, and both extension power cords should have an input wire gauge size of #10-3.
+The extension power cords should not exceed 100' in length (see voltage drop chart).

+(Illustration B)